ralfyang/cloudstack_dashboard/README.md

 CloudStack_Dashboard_on_CLi

+   * API Port enable first on Global setting of CloudStack - "Global Setting > integration.api.port > Value=8096(or whatever)"

-   * Config first for your cloudstack system
+   * Setup the Config file as your cloudstack system
      * vi cloudstack_dashboard.conf

    * Execute the file in the same directory with config file